idaholab/moose/modules/reactor/doc/content/source/meshgenerators/RevolveGenerator.md

 ## Boundary ID Remapping

 Boundary ID remapping also works similarly to subdomain ID remapping.
 During revolving, the lower-dimension boundaries are also converted into higher-dimension boundaries.
 A double indexed array input parameter, [!param](/Mesh/RevolveGenerator/boundary_swaps), can be used to remap the boundary ids.
-Here, the boundary ids to be remapped must exist in the `input` mesh, otherwise, dedicated boundary defining mesh generators, such as [SideSetsBetweenSubdomainsGenerator](SideSetsBetweenSubdomainsGenerator.md) and [SideSetsAroundSubdomainGenerator](SideSetsAroundSubdomainGenerator.md), need to be used to define new boundary ids along different axial heights.
+Here, the boundary ids to be remapped must exist in the `input` mesh, otherwise, dedicated boundary defining mesh generators, such as [SideSetsBetweenSubdomainsGenerator](SideSetsBetweenSubdomainsGenerator.md) and [SideSetsAroundSubdomainGenerator](SideSetsAroundSubdomainGenerator.md), need to be used to define new boundary ids along different azimuthal sections.

 ## Example Syntax